Road Traffic Collisions and Casualties 2024 Review

 Summary

-A wide variety of factors influence the occurrence of road traffic collisions, many of which are outside the direct control of the council such as human error and behaviour.
-Road safety is one of the highest priorities for the council and we adopt the safe systems model which seeks amongst other things to implement mitigations that can address common human errors or the consideration of more significant highway improvements when required.
+Many different factors contribute to road traffic collisions, and many of these, like human error and behaviour are beyond the council’s direct control.
+Road safety is one of the highest priorities for the council and we adopt the Safe Systems model which seeks amongst other things to implement mitigations that can address common human errors or the consideration of more significant highway improvements when required.

-The numbers of collisions and casualties decreased on Dorset’s roads during 2023.
+The numbers of collisions and casualties both increased on Dorset’s roads during 2024, compared to the 2023 figures.

 Dorset Council continues to adopt previously agreed targets.